hrldcpr/blog/_drafts/reverse-twins.md

 37\;|\;73
 $$

-My age and my mom's age always differ by either 35 years (between our birthdays) or 34 years, neither of which is a multiple of 9, so we will never be reverse twins.
+But _my_ age and my mom's age always differ by either 35 years (between our birthdays) or 34 years, neither of which is a multiple of 9, so we will never be reverse twins.

 $$
 😭\;|\;😭